 Second Round Requirements – Individual Presentation

-Participants ranked in the top 100 for written submissions will be invited to present via video skype to judges who represent a relevant stakeholder group (comprised of Rotman staff and/or industry representatives).
-Presentation time will allow for a 15 minute individual presentation followed by a five minute questions and answer period.
-A Powerpoint template will be provided along with a suggested structure for this presentation.
+The top 100 written submissions will be invited to present via video skype to a judging panel.
+For those invited to this round, a Powerpoint template will be provided along with a suggested structure for this presentation.

-.
-Participants invited to this stage will be put in groups of approximately 5 students as newly formed “executive teams” and present their findings as teams.
-Each group will have 20 minutes to present live to senior stakeholders with 10 minutes of question and answer following the presentation.
+The final round of the Challenge will take place during the Problem Solving Challenge weekend of March 27-28.
+Participants invited to this stage will be put in groups of approximately 5 students as newly formed “executive teams” and present their findings as teams to a judging panel.
 Four teams will then advance to the final round where they will present to senior Rotman representatives and industry experts.
 Upon completion of this round, winners will then be announced.